ClayLipscomb/Odapter/README.md

 9. Click Generate
 10. After successful generation, enter a project based .config file name in File Source and click Save Current
 11. Open your project and add the generated files
+12. If your project targets the .NET 3.5 framework, add a reference for the unmanaged ODP.NET driver; if .NET 4.0 or higher, add a reference for the managed ODP.NET driver.
-12. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages
+13. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages
-13. See Tester/Tester.cs and code below for examples
+14. See Tester/Tester.cs and code below for examples

 ### Code Example
 ###### Package Specification - Tester/schema/package/odpt_pkg_example.pks